Smith’s two touchdowns help Baylor evade Texas State, 29-20

 The Bears are unbeaten in eight games against the Bobcats dating back to 1909, but it was a stiffer test after having outscored Texas State 279-73 in their previous meetings.

+The grit of the running game was matched by the team’s intensity defensively.

+“That was one of the better defenses I’ve seen in a long time,” Bobcats coach Jake Spavital said.

 Baylor returns 10 starters on defense and that unit responded by holding Texas State to 235 yards, including 79 yards rushing.
-The Bobcats scored their second touchdown with 1:19 remaining in the game.
+The Bears’ defense scored nine points, including a safety to end the game.

 Texas State’s Brady McBride was continually pressured — looking like he was trying to find his way out of a cornfield maze.